HarshdeepSinghChauhan/git-basics/readme.md

 # First Sample File

-This is the first file added into this project
+This is the first file added to this project